 At McCoy-Rockford, our commitment to enhancing the overall wellbeing and productivity of our customers’ employees starts at the very beginning of the design process.
 We understand that planning and designing for spaces that promote employee wellbeing through interaction, movement and productivity across different types of tasks, can help employees function at a higher level, building engagement.
 Employee engagement leads to innovation, creativity, and ultimately better business results for organizations with lower turnover and less absenteeism.

-The New Status Symbol for the Creative Class
+Choice & Control: The New Status Symbol for the Creative Class

 Research from our manufacturing partner Steelcase shows that choice and control over where and how people work is the new status symbol for the creative class.
 Whether it’s individual work, working in pairs, or working with a group, we know that people perform best when they can determine where and how they work.